 In advance of the launch of the AMCS Platform for Metal Recycling at ISRI convention in Las Vegas on the 21st of March, we are taking time to interview our colleague Mark Valdes- Dapena who along with Mitch Lortie (Senior Product Manager) have been at the forefront of AMCS efforts to create this next generation solution for metal recycling.

-Mark is a scrap industry veteran of over 25 years and he and the team have worked closely with a group of key AMCS metal recycling clients to realise this new solution.
+Mark is a scrap industry veteran of over 25 years and he and the team have worked closely with a group of key AMCS metal recycling clients to realize this new solution.

 Scrap is bought and not sold so you need to understand your inventory and costs to manage your margins – automation is essential for this.